Innovative use of timber through the entry foyers and over the aquatic areas

 A highlight of the building is the innovative use of timber through the entry foyers and over the aquatic areas.
 The long spanning hybrid timber ‘bow-string’ truss spanning the main pool hall will be a defining feature of the building.

-The civil site works involved the demolition of the existing swimming pool, mini-golf and carpark on the site and the construction of an aquatic, arts and leisure centre including a large carpark and associated landscaping.
+The Civil site works has seen our team involved the demolition of the existing swimming pool, mini-golf and carpark on the site and the construction of an aquatic, arts and leisure centre including a large carpark and associated landscaping.
 The civil design included the flood engineering of the site and extensive water quality design due to the position of the site directly adjacent to the sensitive wetlands of McLeods Creek.
 The sensitive nature of the site has required TTW to have considerable interaction and liaison with the NSW Department of Primary Industries and the NSW EPA.
 Other civil design included the detailed grading levels of the site, pavement detailing, bulk earthworks, and stormwater design.

 From a Construction Engineering perspective, our team worked on the design and lifting strategy for the primary bow-string trusses, which were up to 33m long and weighed up to 7tonne.
 The lift involved aerially rotating the trusses from lying on their flat to their vertical position, using a dual lift (2 crane-lift), which required a strongback system to help support the truss during the aerial manoeuvre.